OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-09.md

 ## 1 Chronicles 9:42

-Ahaz fathered Jarah,
+Ahaz was the progenitor of Jarah,

-> and Jarah fathered Alemeth, Azmaveth, and Zimri;
+> and Jarah was the progenitor of Alemeth, Azmaveth, and Zimri;
-> and Zimri fathered Moza;
+> and Zimri was the progenitor of Moza;

 ---

 ## 1 Chronicles 9:43

-Moza fathered Binea,
+Moza was the progenitor of Binea,

 > and his son was Rephaiah,
 > his son was Eleasah,